 2. Determine your Customers

-Spend time figuring out who your intended audience is because this group will influence each action you take.
+According to a research held by an amiable community, spending time figuring out who your intended audience is because this group will influence each action you take.
 Determining who wants your product or services will help you improve your services and ensure your sales and promotion initiatives target the correct customers—knowing if your company is a B2B or a B2C plays a role in this decision.
 There are numerous categories included in these criteria, including but not restricted to gender, profession, age, and income.

 You can’t generate revenue without your clients, so learn about them and prioritize them.
 Ensure you offer what your clients desire, not necessarily what you want.
 This can help you understand your customers’ purchasing decisions and prevent you from experimenting a lot in the future.